 The most important purpose of flow hoods is to draw air across the lab to ensure maximum accuracy of results.
 Simply put, a laminar hood acts as a safety valve for the working area that shields the operators from contamination while working with bacteriological, microbial, and biological samples.
 With the objective of drawing air, most of the laminar hoods use HEPA filters to regulate the air flow.
 Depending on the model, the air flow may be horizontal or vertical.

-The standard design of a laminar flow hood is an electrostatic filter that regulates the flow of air in the laboratory area.
-There’s also a provision for channelizing the pre-filtered air through a secondary blower which is routed to the HEPA filter to produce Class 100 air standards for laboratory operations.
+The standard design of a laminar flow hood is an electrostatic filter.
+Thus, it regulates the flow of air in the laboratory area.
+There’s also a provision for channelizing the pre-filtered air through a secondary blower because it is routed to the HEPA filter.
+Thus, it produces Class 100 air standards for laboratory operations.
 Discernibly, there are two major variants of laminar flow workstations, Class I and Class II.
 The classification is mostly made on the basis of the degree of protection offered by the hoods.
 This means the Class I category offers a fairly reasonable amount of protection to the workers.
 If the lab operations include working with hazardous elements, Class II is recommended.

 Applications of Vertical Laminar Flow Hoods